smaranil/AimTux/README.md

 Want to chat or play with other AimTux users?
 Join us on Gitter!

+## DETECTED

+Since 06/06/2017 AimTux is detected.
+It is not recommend to use this as it it 100% detected now and will get you instant ban

 ## What is AimTux?

 AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.